confluentinc/ksql/docs-md/operate-and-deploy/installation/installing.md

 ksqlDB Server.
 More sophisticated ksqlDB stacks can have {{ site.sr }},
 {{ site.kconnect }}, and other third-party services, like Elasticsearch.

-Stacks that have {{ site.sr }} can use Avro-encoded events in ksqlDB applications.
+Stacks that have {{ site.sr }} can use Avro- and Protobuf-encoded events in ksqlDB applications.
 Without {{ site.sr }}, your ksqlDB applications can use only JSON or delimited formats.